 Social media is not just about pretty pictures and hashtags.
 There is a lot more to it and the benefits to businesses of all sizes are significant.
 Social media marketing doesn’t require a huge amount of your budget, yet still has the ability to help to build your brand and find new business opportunities.
 To read more about some of the most significant benefits, have a look at our recent post 20 benefits of social media for small businesses.

-Focus is often on social marketing tactics – the content you share, the people to connect with, the keywords you use…but you wouldn’t start building a house without a plan and you shouldn’t spend time and money on social media without a strategy.
+Focus is often on social marketing tactics – the content you share, the people to connect with, the keywords you use.
+You wouldn’t start building a house without a plan and you shouldn’t spend time and money on social media without a strategy.
 Here are a few of our tips on getting started:

 1. Set your objectives